theLowBudgetDev/VocalMail/README.md

     npm run dev
     ```

-### Logging In

-Once the application is running, it will open to `http://localhost:9002`.
-You will be directed to a login page where you can select one of the mock users (e.g., Charlie Davis, Alice Williams) to begin using the application.
+The application will open to `http://localhost:3000` and take you directly to the inbox for the default user.

 ## How It Works